nitaybz/homebridge-sensibo-ac/README.md

 # Installation

-This plugin is [HOOBS](https://hoobs.org/?ref=10876) certified and Homebridge verified and can be easily installed and configured through their UI.
+This plugin is Homebridge verified and HOOBS certified and can be easily installed and configured through their UI.

-If you don't use HOOBS or Homebridge UI, or if you want to know more about the plugin features and options, keep reading...
+If you don't use Homebridge UI or HOOBS, or if you want to know more about the plugin features and options, keep reading...

 1. Install homebridge using: `sudo npm install -g homebridge --unsafe-perm`
 2. Install this plugin using: `sudo npm install -g homebridge-sensibo-ac`